careers-dna-analyst-990x358-v2

 DNA Analyst Certification and Licensure

-Unlike some professions, there is no legal certification or licensure requirement for DNA analysts.
-However, those that want to advance in their career may find it helpful to pursue professional certification after gaining some experience.
+Unlike some professions, DNA analysts do not require legal certification or licensure.
+However, after gaining some experience, those who want to advance in their careers may find it helpful to pursue professional certification.

-Having laboratory certification is recommended to prove knowledge of procedures and policies for prospective employers.
-The American Society for Clinical Pathology (ASCP) offers board certification for medical laboratory technicians and several other related positions.
-The ASCP offers details on exam eligibility pathways and exam content on its website.
+Laboratory certification is recommended to prove knowledge of procedures and policies for prospective employers.
+The American Society for Clinical Pathology (ASCP) offers board certification for medical laboratory technicians and other related positions.
+The ASCP details exam eligibility pathways and content on its website.

 One option for DNA analysts is to become an American Board of Criminalistics (ABC) Diplomate.
-To become a fellow of the ABC, DNA analysts can submit to a specialty test in molecular biology that is specific to criminalistics.
-Applicants must have at least two years of experience to be eligible for this designation.
+To become a fellow of the ABC, DNA analysts can submit to a specialty test in molecular biology specific to criminalistics.
+Applicants must have at least two years of experience to qualify for this designation.

-As of April 2021, the ABC is field testing a Forensic DNA Certification exam for those wanting to prove their professional qualifications as a DNA analyst.
+The ABC also offers a Forensic DNA Certification exam for those wanting to prove their professional qualifications as a DNA analyst.
+The exam is designed for persons employed in forensic science laboratories and covers 75 questions in two hours and 15 minutes.

 Since forensic science varies widely in its disciplines and DNA can be analyzed through several scientific collection methods, many forensic science organizations provide professional support and certification.
-The Forensic Specialties Accreditation Board keeps a list of accredited conformity assessment bodies, known as CABs.
+The Forensic Specialties Accreditation Board (FSAB) lists accredited conformity assessment bodies known as CABs.
 While it may not be necessary for licensure at the state level, DNA analysts can earn certification through these organizations:

 • American Board of Criminalistics (ABC)